-A. General Transfer Policy

-- 1. Transfers are made within and between properties without regard to race, color, sexual orientation, gender identity, national origin, sex, religion, or familial status.
+- A. General Transfer Policy - Transfers are made within and between properties without regard to race, color, sexual orientation, age, gender identity, national origin, sex, religion, or familial status.
 Residents can be transferred to accommodate a disability.
 Transfers will be made in accordance with FCHA's Transfer Procedure.
 24 CFR § 100.5 - 2.
-Residents will not be transferred to a dwelling unit of equal size except to alleviate hardship of the resident or other undesirable conditions as determined by the PHA or designee or as an incentive to high performing residents. - 3.
+Residents will not be transferred to a dwelling unit of equal size except to alleviate hardship of the resident or other undesirable conditions as determined by FCHA or designee or as an incentive to high performing residents. - 3.
 Residents will receive one offer of a transfer.
 Refusal of that offer without good cause will result in lease termination for mandatory transfers or the removal of the household from the transfer list for voluntary transfers.
 24 CFR § 1.4(2)(ii) - 4.
 There is no notice requirement for emergency transfers.
 All other categories of transfers will be given the appropriate amount of notice required by the laws of the Commonwealth of Pennsylvania. - 5.
 When possible, FCHA will allow a resident in good standing to choose the property to which to transfer for rehabilitation or redevelopment units so long as there are units of the right size and right type for the resident being transferred.
-Residents who are subject to mandatory transfers do not have the right to wait until a suitable unit is available at the property they prefer, rather each resident will receive a choice of the units available that are the right size and type. - 6.
-Residents cannot be transferred across housing programs.
-This includes transfers from public housing (including ACC units in tax credit properties) to multifamily housing properties or LIHTC market rate housing, but residents can be transferred within such properties.
+Residents who are subject to mandatory transfers do not have the right to wait until a suitable unit is available at the property they prefer, rather each resident will receive a choice of the units available that are the right size and type.

-B. Types of Transfers

-1. The order in which families are transferred shall be hierarchic by category set forth below.

-- a.
-Emergency Transfers are mandatory and are made when FCHA determines tha muttor building conditions pose an immediate threat to resident life, health or safety to resolve problems of a life-threatening nature that are not related to building or unit conditions15.
-24 CFR § 966.4(h) - 1) FCHA is not required to give prior notice of an Emergency Transfer; - 2) Emergency conditions that occur due to resident abuse or neglect will be grounds for emergency transfers, however resident will be charged for the damages caused to the apartment16.
+- 6. Residents cannot be transferred across housing programs.
+This includes transfers from public housing (including ACC units in tax credit properties) to multifamily housing properties or LIHTC market rate housing, but residents can be transferred within such properties. - B. Types of Transfers - 1.
+The order in which families are transferred shall be hierarchic by category set forth below. - a.
+Emergency Transfers are mandatory and are made when FCHA determines that unit or building conditions pose an immediate threat to resident life, health or safety or to resolve problems of a life-threatening nature that are not related to building or unit conditions.
+24 CFR § 966.4(h) - 1) FCHA is not required to give prior notice of an Emergency Transfer, - Emergency conditions that occur due to resident abuse or neglect will be grounds for emergency transfers, however resident will be charged for the damages caused to the apartment.
 24 CFR § 966.4(h) - 3) Refusal to accept an emergency transfer is grounds for lease termination and eviction. - b.
-Administrative Transfers: These transfers shall take priority over new admissions. - 1) Priority 1: Mandatory administrative transfers to permit FCHA to renovate, modernize, revitalize, demolish or dispose of a public housing property; - 2) Priority 2: Voluntary administrative transfers to move residents with disabilities to accessible units or units with features that accommodate their disabilities better than those in their current apartments.
+Administrative Transfers: These transfers shall take priority over new admissions. - 1) Priority 1: Voluntary administrative transfers to move residents with disabilities to accessible units or units with features that accommodate their disabilities better than those in their current apartments.